ZealousGeneticist/cartogene/README.md

 + **Edge List Header Toggle**
     + "-e", "--header"
     + *Bool value*
     + *Description*: This bool value is used as a way to control whether you wish for the final output file to have headers for the edge list or to only have the columns be data.
-It is **by default** `True` and as such **keeps the headers**.
+It is **by default** `False` and as such **keeps no headers**.

 Extra:
 *There should be maxium number of ~4000 chemicals that can be utilized as stated by the CTD Batch Query API.*